 An Academic Appeals Form must be submitted along with a written statement and any supporting documentation (e.g. doctor's notes, hospital records, email correspondence, The appeal form and all supporting documentation in PDF format must be submitted to firstname.lastname@example.org with the subject line: ACADEMIC APPEAL.

 The committee considers appeals twice per semester and once during the summer.
-The appeal submission deadlines for Spring 2018 are: Tuesday, March 6th, 2018 and Tuesday, April 24th, 2018.
-Any submissions received after these dates will not be considered until the summer 2018 term.
+The appeal submission deadlines for Fall 2018 are: Tuesday, September 25th, 2018 and Tuesday, November 27th, 2018.
+Any submissions received after these dates will not be considered until the spring 2019 term.